entur/react-leaflet-google/README.md

 ![Example](images/example.gif)

-# Installation
+## Complete example with react-leaflet

 To get started, to be able to run the example you have execute:
 ```bash
 npm install
 ```

-## Complete example with react-leaflet

 ```jsx
 import React from 'react';